vvatter/llm-pdf-remediation/DEVELOG.md

 **Decision:** retain word-level MCIDs as an Acrobat compatibility profile, isolated from the semantic plan so another compiler strategy can be tested later.

+**Superseded on 2026-07-14:** direct Unicode line strings inside region-level MCIDs replaced the synthetic word-level layer.
+The later entries retain the word-level work as the experiment that exposed Acrobat's geometry requirements, not as the current compiler strategy.

 ## 2026-07-12: Three-Document Golden Run

 ### Configuration